Nice-Riise/Nice-Riise/cs50w/Project1wiki/entries/No.md

+# No

-This is a negative word
+No is a negative word !  it should be used with caution!